xilti/sitemap/README.md

 # sitemap
 Sitemap is a file transfer library.

-I originally built this tiny library to use for generating web sites.
+I originally built this tiny library for generating web sites.
 It allows you to define your web site layout and content sources.
 There is a few basic steps.
 First, you define locations of your site files and folders, and give them labels.
 The labels can be used later for referencing the site links later.